haijin-development/php-persistency/README.md

     new Elasticsearch_Users_Persisted_Collection();
 ```

-#### Records creation
+#### Documents creation

-To create a record the `_id` field must be defined.
+To create a document the `_id` field must be defined.
 Elasticsearch does not assign ids to documents that do not have one.

 ```php
 Elasticsearch_Users_Collection::do()->create_from_attributes([